 In the end, John thinks that you can have fun with philosophy and anything--even basketball!
 Ken and John end the show by comparing different sports and their rule systems, commenting on how hard it is to score in soccer compared with the ease of basketball, placing baseball in the middle as the perfect sport (according to Ken!), finally digressing into the infield fly rule and designated hitters.

-- Polly Stryker the Roving Philosophical Reporter (Seek to 4:43): Pauli Stryker speaks with John Wooden, coach emeritus at UCLA.
+- Roving Philosophical Report (Seek to 4:43): Polly Stryker speaks with John Wooden, coach emeritus at UCLA.
 He discusses the philosophy of winning which he inherited from his father--including his attempts to never use the word "win" when coaching his players, and instead focus on preparation and personal goals.